-In the case of an undergraduate student project that derives from the existing intellectual property of the University or involves substantial collaboration with academic staff, the University will retain ownership of the intellectual property.
+In the case of a Taught Student project that encompasses or is derived from the existing intellectual property of the University or involves substantial collaboration with academic staff, the University will retain ownership of the intellectual property.
+In the event that the University is able to successfully commercialise such intellectual property, and you have made a definable contribution to its creation the University will compensate you for your input into the project in the manner and to the extent set out in the IP policy.